How Will Your Organization Recognize Juneteenth this Year?

 What Happens Beyond Juneteenth?

 The goal of Juneteenth is to commemorate the historical emancipation of enslaved people, but also to advance equity for Black Americans, who still do not experience true freedom as they encounter barriers to safety, health, and well-being.
 Opportunities abound for making equity a year-round commitment for your organization.

-- Register for the virtual workshop Advancing Equity, Diversity, and Inclusion for a More Perfect Union (with sessions in July and November) to advance your knowledge and start your equity action plan with the help of experienced facilitators.
+- Register for the three-part virtual workshop Advancing Equity, Diversity, and Inclusion for a More Perfect Union, November 1, 8, and 15, to advance your knowledge and start your equity action plan with the help of experienced facilitators.

 - Start or accelerate your organization’s equity journey with customized support including consultation, staff training, and community workshops.

 - Register to participate in the SPARK 2023 conference, Oct.
 16-17 in Bethesda, Maryland.

 - Make the commitment to challenge yourself to become a more inclusive and equitable leader within your organization and community

 This article was originally published June 3, 2021.
 Updated June 11, 2023.